 28) Northern Beaches

-The small beachside communities that make up the Northern Beaches have a very laid back feel to them.
-They are a world apart from the big city and are a great place to live if you want the quiet life and still need to be within commuting distance to the city.
+The small beachside communities that make up the Northern Beaches have a very laid-back feel to them.
+They are a world apart from the big city and are a great place to live if you want a quiet life and still need to be within commuting distance of the city.
 It is all about ocean pursuits of happiness up here and I love it.

 Once a quiet fishing village, now a quiet harbour-side suburb.
 Watsons Bay is popular with tourists who catch the ferry from Circular Quay to eat at the famous Doyles Fish and Chips.